Dellyjoe/RTC_Light_Timer/README.md

 - [x] Change name on LED file to Timer, and update that information on github with the right name change
 - [x] Have OLED display new infromation without clearing the whole display i.e without blinking
 - [ ] Figure out if you are updating the vaule of pot or if you are just reading it again when exiting.
 I believe I'm just reading a new value of pot when leaving the while loop b/c I don't bring anything with me after leaving the while loop
 - [ ] Decide what RTC function to go with.
-Set automatically or set by button press/pot change
+    - Will have the time set automautomatically, and have timer set by a pot
 - [ ] Get RTC working and displayed on the OLED
 - [ ] Get OLDE and Pot function to display only after pot vaule has changed
 - [x] Strip away all code that isn't necessary